 2.How do I register for classes?

 Students can register online using PeopleSoft, or they can register in person by completing a registration form and submitting it to the Registration and Records office in Jefferson Hall (J-101).
 It is important to note that students on Academic Alert or Academic Probation must meet with an advisor to have their registration form signed prior to submitting it to Registration and Records, and therefore, cannot register online.
 If you choose to register after a class has already started, please refer to this helpful handout.

 3.How do I drop a class?

-4What important dates or deadlines should I be aware of?
+4.What important dates or deadlines should I be aware of?

 There are many important dates each semester that are critical for students to know: semester start and end dates, holidays and semester breaks, withdrawal dates when refunds are given, and the last day to withdraw from a class without a penalty.
-These dates and deadlines are specified in the Academic Calendar and can be found each semester in the Credit Course Schedule, and students are expected to know these important dates!
+These dates and deadlines are specified in the Academic Calendar and can be found each semester in the Credit Course Schedule, and students are expected to know these important dates.

 5.The class I wanted is full.
 Is there a way I can be added?

 Students typically cannot be added to a full class due to classroom capacity.
-Students who have a dire need to access a course can meet with an advisor to explore alternatives.
+Students who have a direct need to access a course can meet with an advisor to explore alternatives.
 The advisor will forward the student’s request to the department chair in extreme cases where the student’s inability to access a course will result in delayed graduation.